"Your postulate is that there is only one universe, this is limitless and eternal," said CP.

 "Where do these obstacles come from?"

-The magical phase begins around the age of three and lasts about two to three years.
+And then et. al. from the development processes of childhood, from the 'magic phase': This begins around the age of three and lasts for about two to three years.
 Between the age of three and five, she influences the child's thoughts and actions.
-Especially what causes the primal structures in the brain.
+In particular, the primordial structures in the brain probably play a role here.
 During this period, anything is possible in the childish imagination.
 Everything that the child desires and thinks, beautiful as well as terrible, could actually happen.
 What it thinks and does it see as an important cause of much that happens.
 At the same time, the child fears that other children and adults, but also witches, fairies and monsters could do something similar in the same way.
 Things and events are largely magically experienced by the child, and 'magical theories' try to interpret and explain them.
 Witches, monsters and ghosts, but also Santa Claus, Christ Child and Easter Bunny really do exist in the childish conception. '"

 I continued, "We humans all go through this magical phase, and in each one of us, it lives on more or less until the end of life.
 Because experiences that we once felt to be important, often remain the whole life emotionally preserved.